anon-aadhaar/anon-aadhaar-noir/README.md

 3. nargo check --overwrite
 4. nargo test

-And in each of the folders of hash_and_sign, poseidon, nullifier, timestamp, cds, signal:
+And in each of the folders nullifier, timestamp, cds, signal:

 1. cd folder_name
 2. nargo check --overwrite